elensar/python_audio_book_info_changer/Readme.md

 -g      --genre           Mandatory:False    Genre of the album.
 -gl     --genre-list      Mandatory:False    List of all genres.
 -i      --interactive     Mandatory:False    Activate the interactive mode.
+-v      --version         Mandatory:False    Returns the version of the module.
 ```

 ## How to run the script